Maheswari: Career

 Maheswari started her film career at the age of 17 in year 1994 through the Tamil film, Karuththamma directed by Bharathiraja and the movie was successful at box office and the song 'Thenmerku Paruva Kaatru' made her famous among Tamil audience.
-She became popular in Telugu with her second Telugu film named Gulabi in 1995.
+She became popular in Telugu with Gulabi in 1995.
 She played the lead role of Pooja opposite with actor J. D. Chakravarthy.
 After that she got many offers in movies.
-Maheswari's first Kannada film was the 1995, Annavra Makkalu.
+Maheswari's first Kannada film was the Annavra Makkalu.
 She did her first horror film, Deyyam in 1996 under the production and direction of Ram Gopal Varma.
-She acted as Mahi, the sister of Sindhu who bought a new estranged house near the graveyard.
 In this film, she was partnered again with actor, J. D. Chakravarthy and also in 1996 Telugu crime film, Mrugam.
-In 1997, she starred in Kodi Ramakrishna film, Pelli (film) along with Vadde Naveen.
-She also did the Telugu films, Priyaragalu, Jabilamma Pelli and Nesam.
-She was also in the lead role in the multi-award-winning film, Nee Kosam in 1999.
-Her role as the wealthy Sasirekha gave Maheswari the Nandi Award for Best Actress.
-She also got her fame in the Tamil film, Ullasam in 1997.
-Maheswari did few more Tamil and Telugu films including the Maa Balaji, a remake of the Malayalam comedy film, Punjabi House.
+She starring with Ajith Kumar in the Tamil films, Nesam and Ullaasam.
+She also did the Telugu films Pelli and Priyaragalu Maheswari did few more Tamil and Telugu films including the Maa Balaji (1999).
+She was also in the lead role in the multi-award-winning film, Nee Kosam.
 Maheswari made an elegant performance and succeeded as a heroine for almost 10 years in Telugu and Tamil industry.

-After appearing in Tirumala Tirupati Venkatesa, she quit the film industry at the peak of her career in 2000.
+After appearing in Tirumala Tirupati Venkatesa (2000), she quit the film industry at the peak of her career in 2000.
 She married Jayakrishna a software engineer at Tirupati in 2008.

 She has since appeared in television for serials after her marriage.
 In 2010, Maheswari appeared in the serial, Soundaravalli.
 Then, she featured in the comedy serial, “My Name is Manga Tayaru” (Telugu) and “My Name Is Mangamma” (Tamil) in 2012 on Zee TV which was a super hit among households.
 She has also featured in the serial Adhey Kangal in 2014 which aired on Jaya TV.

 She is currently pursuing an alternate career as a fashion designer and recently opened a store and launched her new label ‘Mahe Ayyapan’ in Hyderabad inaugurated by her aunt Sridevi.